Skip to main content

 Fortunately, the U.S. government puts a high priority on family reunification.
 This allows spouses and other immediate relatives of U.S. Citizens and residents to migrate to the United States.

-What Is a Spouse?
+Who Is a Legal Spouse?

 Under immigration law, a spouse is a person you are legally wedded with.
 It is essential to know that while two people living together do not qualify as legal marriage for immigration purposes, common law marriage may qualify for immigration purposes.
 However, the validity of the common law relationship depends on the laws of the country where the common law marriage occurs.